Table of Contents

-The Economics program provides a critical examination of how the economic system works in the United States and throughout the world.
-The introductory courses are surveys of economic problems, policies, and theory, and the required courses in micro theory and macro theory give a deeper analytical foundation.
-Electives permit further study in a wide range of fields, including money and banking, international trade and finance, public sector economics, capital theory, labor economics, industrial organization, environmental economics, law and economics, health economics, sports economics, evolutionary economics, energy economics, urban economics, economic development, and various topics in advanced theory.
+The Economics major provides a critical examination of how the economic system works in the United States and throughout the world.
+The introductory courses, ECON1131-ECON1132, are surveys of economic problems, policies, and theory, and the required courses in micro theory and macro theory, ECON 2201-ECON2202, give a deeper analytical foundation.
+Two required courses in quantitative methods, ECON1151 and ECON2228 develop analytical and empirical research skills.
+Electives permit further study in a wide range of fields, including money and banking, fiscal policy, international trade and finance, law and economics, public sector economics, economic development, capital theory and finance, labor economics, income distribution, financial econometrics, industrial organization, consumer economics, health economics, history of economic thought, transportation economics, environmental economics, urban economics, political economy, financial markets, real estate, and public policy analysis.

 The Economics major provides a general background that is useful to those planning careers in law, government service, and business as well as those planning careers as professional economists.
 Professional economists work as college teachers, as researchers for government agencies, businesses, and consulting firms, and as administrators and managers in a wide range of fields.

-Principles of Economics-Micro and Macro (EC 131 and EC 132) satisfy the Core requirements in the social sciences.
-These are distinct one-semester, 3-credit courses, that are usually taken in numerical order, Micro before Macro, although Macro may be taken first if necessary.
+Principles of Economics-Micro and Macro (ECON1131 and ECON1132) satisfy the Core requirements in the social sciences.
+These are distinct one-semester, 3-credit courses, that are usually taken in numerical order, Micro before Macro, although Macro may be taken first, if necessary.
 It is possible to take only one of these courses, but the Department strongly recommends a year of Principles for a well-rounded introduction to the U.S. economy and current policy issues.

-A minimum of 33 credits, consisting of six required courses and five electives, are required for the economics major.
-The required courses are: Principles of Economics (EC 131-132), Economic Statistics (EC 151 or 155), Microeconomic Theory (EC 201 or 203), Macroeconomic Theory (EC 202 or 204), and Econometrics (EC 228).
-At least three of the five electives must be upper-level courses, i.e., 300-level courses that have a theory prerequisite.
-In addition, both Microeconomic Theory (EC201 or 203) and Macroeconomic Theory (EC202 or 204) must be completed by the end of the junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).
+A minimum of 35 credits, consisting of six required courses and five electives, are required for the economics major.
+The required courses are: Principles of Economics (ECON1131–1132), Economic Statistics (ECON1151), Microeconomic Theory (ECON2201 or 2203), Macroeconomic Theory (ECON2202 or 2204), and Econometrics (ECON2228).
+At least three of the five electives must be upper-level courses, i.e., 3000-level courses that have a theory prerequisite.
+In addition, both Microeconomic Theory (ECON2201 or 2203) and Macroeconomic Theory (ECON2202 or 2204) must be completed by the end of the junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).

-Please Note: All Economics courses counting toward the major and minor are 3-credit courses with the exception of Statistics (EC 151) and Econometrics (EC 228) which become 4-credit courses as of the fall 2012 semester.
+Please Note: All Economics courses counting toward the major and minor are 3-credit courses with the exception of Statistics (ECON1151) and Econometrics (ECON2228), which are 4-credit courses.

 The Economics major is designed to be structured.
-Students should take both EC 131 and EC 132 before taking economics courses other than Statistics.
-Students normally take EC 131 before EC 132, although EC 132 may be taken first.
+Students should take both ECON1131 and ECON1132 before taking economics courses other than Statistics.
+Students normally take ECON1131 before ECON1132, although ECON1132 may be taken first.
 (Please consult the Department’s web page (www.bc.edu/economics) for a discussion of the policies pertaining to advanced placement for the Principles and Statistics courses).

 - Those who begin the major as freshmen should take Microeconomic Theory, Macroeconomic Theory, and Econometrics as sophomores.
 Students beginning the major as sophomores would generally take both Theory classes, Econometrics, and an elective in the junior year.

-- Statistics should be taken as soon as possible, certainly no later than sophomore year.
+- Statistics should be taken as soon as possible, preferably no later than sophomore year.

-Calculus I (MT 100, MT 102 [preferred], or the equivalent) is required of all Economics majors prior to taking the Microeconomic and Macroeconomic Theory courses.
-Any student with a serious interest in economics should take at least one full year of calculus, MT 100-101, MT 102-103 [preferred], or the equivalent.
+Calculus I (MATH1100, MATH1102 [preferred], or the equivalent) is required of all Economics majors prior to taking the Microeconomic and Macroeconomic Theory courses.
+Any student with a serious interest in economics should take at least one full year of calculus, MATH1100–1101, MATH1102–1103 [preferred], or the equivalent.
 Candidates for Departmental Honors must take a year of calculus (see below).
 Students considering graduate work in economics should take additional mathematics courses, about the same number as required for the minor in mathematics.

 The Honors Program presents highly motivated economics majors with opportunities for more individualized and challenging training in economics.
-Entrance to the program is ideally in the sophomore year, when students with good Principles grades will be urged to consider the Honors Theory sequence (EC 203-204) in place of the standard Theory sequence (EC 201-202).
-However, students who have already completed EC 201-202 may still be accepted into the Honors Program.
-Students considering the Honors Program should arrange to take Statistics (preferably EC 155) as soon as possible and then Econometrics (EC 228).
-MT 100-101, MT 102-103 (preferred), or the equivalent are prerequisites for both Honors Theory courses and the Honors Program generally.
-The honors candidate must complete a 6-credit Thesis (EC 497-498) in the senior year under the direction of a faculty member.
+Entrance to the program is ideally in the sophomore year, when students with good Principles grades will be urged to consider the Honors Theory sequence (ECON2203–2204) in place of the standard Theory sequence (ECON2201–2202).
+However, students who have already completed ECON2201–2202 may still be accepted into the Honors Program.
+Students considering the Honors Program should arrange to take Statistics as soon as possible and then Econometrics (ECON2228).
+MATH1100–1101, MATH1102–1103 (preferred), or the equivalent are prerequisites for both Honors Theory courses and the Honors Program generally.
+The honors candidate must complete a 6-credit Thesis (ECON4497–4498) in the senior year under the direction of a faculty member.
 Honors students take four other electives, at least two of which must be upper-level courses.

 The distinction of Honors in Economics may be conferred only upon those students completing an Honors Thesis.
 A letter grade less than B+ on the Honors Thesis would be considered a deficiency to the conferral of Honors in Economics.
 A higher letter grade supports the conferral, but does not in itself assure that the distinction shall be conferred.
 GPA and the rigor of the courses taken will be considered.
 The conferral is the sole responsibility of the Honors Committee.

-The minor in Economics consists of five required courses and two electives, a minimum of 21 credits.
-The required courses are: Principles of Economics (EC 131-132), Economic Statistics (EC 151 or 155), Microeconomic Theory (EC 201 or 203), and Macroeconomic Theory (EC 202 or 204).
+The minor in Economics consists of five required courses and two electives, a minimum of 22 credits.
+The required courses are: Principles of Economics (ECON1131–1132), Economic Statistics (ECON1151), Microeconomic Theory (ECON2201 or 2203), and Macroeconomic Theory (ECON2202 or 2204).
 At least one of the two electives must be an upper-level course.
-For the class of 2014 and all following classes, at least one of the Theory courses must be completed by the end of the junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).
+At least one of the Theory courses must be completed by the end of the junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).

-Calculus I (MT 100, MT 102 [preferred], or the equivalent) is a prerequisite for the Theory courses.
+Calculus I (MATH1100, MATH1102 [preferred], or the equivalent) is a prerequisite for the Theory courses.

-All Carroll School of Management students, regardless of their area of concentration, are required to take Principles of Economics (EC 131-132) and Statistics (EC 151 or 155).
+All Carroll School of Management students, regardless of their area of concentration, are required to take Principles of Economics (ECON1131–1132) and Statistics (OPER1135 or 1145).
 In addition, CSOM students may choose Economics as an area of concentration.
 The concentration consists of four courses beyond the three required courses, for a total of at least 21 credits in Economics.
-The four additional courses are Microeconomic Theory (EC 201 or 203), Macroeconomic Theory (EC 202 or 204), and two electives, at least one of which must be an upper-level course.
+The four additional courses are Microeconomic Theory (ECON2201 or 2203), Macroeconomic Theory (ECON2202 or 2204), and two electives, at least one of which must be an upper-level course.
 Students with a serious interest in economics are encouraged to fulfill all the requirements of the Arts and Sciences major.
-For the class of 2014 and all following classes, at least one of the Theory courses must be completed by the end of the junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).
+At least one of the Theory courses must be completed by the end of the junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).

 Requirements for double majors are the same as those for the major.

-The Department requires that at least seven of the courses for the major (eight for the class of 2014 and all following classes), and five of the courses for the minor and the CSOM concentration, be taken within the Department.
-Of the three courses that may be taken outside the Department, the following limits apply: a maximum of one of the three introductory courses (Micro and Macro Principles and Statistics) and a maximum of two electives for the major and one elective for the minor or CSOM concentration.
-The Theory courses and Econometrics may not be taken outside the Department.
+The Department requires that at least nine of the courses for the major, and five of the courses for the minor and the CSOM concentration, be taken within the Department.
+Of the two courses that may be taken outside the Department, the following limits apply: a maximum of one of the two introductory courses (Micro and Macro Principles) and a maximum of two electives for the major and one elective for the minor or CSOM concentration.
+The Theory courses, Statistics, and Econometrics may not be taken outside the Department.
 Students who transfer from another university may transfer more than three courses towards the major, but must take at least five courses for the major at Boston College.
 (The transferred courses may include the Theory courses.)
 All students who wish to receive credit for courses taken outside the Department must contact the Director of Undergraduate Studies, who will determine if particular courses can be counted towards the major, minor, or CSOM concentration.
 Note, finally, that the limits apply in total to all courses taken outside the Department.
-For example, a student who is studying abroad and has already received credit towards the major for an elective taken in a summer program can receive credit for at most one elective taken abroad.
+For example, a student who is studying abroad and has already received credit towards the major for an elective taken in a summer program can receive credit for one elective taken abroad.

 There are many good economics programs offered through universities overseas.
 Students are encouraged to ask their faculty advisors and the Office of International Programs for details about the quality of various programs.
 Schools with strong programs in economics include the London School of Economics and University College London in England; Trinity College and University College Dublin in Ireland; Pompeu Fabra University, Universidad Complutense, and Universidad Carlos III in Spain; University of Paris Dauphine in France; University in Italy; and Melbourne University in Australia.